abhijay-py/abhijay-py.github.io/README.md

 # Portfolio Webpage
-A webpage portfolio of my work. <br>
+A webpage portfolio of my projects along with other things of mine. <br>
 Developed from a template by Kevin Powell.